 After the Gold Rush is a continuing body of work that examines local land development, mining, and animal habitats found within the western landscape.
 These paintings are inspired by real sites, and incidents in the Southwestern United States, and are intended to re-examine the changing landscape, and prevailing narratives of our time by both challenging and appropriating the visual aesthetics of traditional western landscape painting.
-The paintings present surreal dreamlike visions that capture the feeling of mortality, and the transitory nature of life, as contemporary society witnesses, in a state of both shock and apathy, an ecological catastrophe unfolding before our eyes.
+The paintings present surreal dreamlike visions that capture the feeling of mortality, and the transitory nature of life, at a time when contemporary society witnesses, in a state of both shock and apathy, an alarming rate of ecological catastrophes unfolding before our eyes.

 Home On The Range

 Mixed Media Oil On Wood Panel 2015 24 x 36''

 This painting is the first work of this series.
 It examines the tragedy and near extinction of the North American Bison.
 The landscape is taken from a mine in Nevada.
 The geometric halo is cut from a map of the historical disappearance of this animals habitat due to manifest destiny, genocide, and and greed during the 1800's.

 Graphite and Gouache on paper 9 x 12'' 2015

 Graphite on paper 2015 9 x 12''

 This work examines the wildlife impacted by the "Moly Mine" a mine north of Questa, NM.
 The site is currently a Superfund cleanup site and run by Chevron.
 An open Molybdenum pit mine operated on and off since 1965.
 Molybdmium is an insolluable heavy metal.
 Leaching of contaminants from this site have been found in the Red River which feeds into the Rio Grande 20 miles or so downstream.
 More Info

 Happy Little Contrails

 El Chino Copper Mine- near Silver City, NM.